kerberos-io/documentation/content/prologue/how/index.md

 [Kerberos Vault](/vault/first-things-first/) acts like a interface between your Kerberos Agents and your storage system.
 It is responsible for receiving recordings from your Kerberos Agents, and storing them in the storage system you've configured.
 By decoupling your Kerberos Agents with [Kerberos Vault](/vault/first-things-first/), you can switch the underlaying storage system on the fly, without requiring to reconfiguring all your Kerberos Agents.

 Next to persisting your data in your storage system, [Kerberos Vault](/vault/first-things-first/) also acts as an event producers.
-Each time a recording is successfully stored in your storage system, it will send a message to the configure [Integration](/vault/integrations/), such as Kafka, SQS, etc.
+Each time a recording is successfully stored in your storage system, it will send a message to the configure [Integration](/vault/integrations/), such as Kafka, RabbitMQ, SQS, etc.

 ## Centralise and governance